alex-raw/cwbwrapr/README.md

 ## cwbwrapr

-Some convenience wrapper to integrate CWB and CQP calls into R.
+Some convenience wrappers to integrate CWB and CQP calls into R.
-No integrated installation, no fancy object classes.
+No integrated installation.

 See: http://cwb.sourceforge.net/